calculix/Cubit-CalculiX/README.md

 current limitations of the converter:
 - totals ignored
-- buckling in .dat ignored
+- buckling in .dat can be queried through the python api
 - contact print card ignored
 - only links for complete nodal and element data